-Tokio Marine Group promotes an array of environmental awareness and education activities that include Green Lessons that provide fun learning about global environmental protection and mangrove planting to elementary school children and that are led by employees who are dispatched to schools.
-We also hold the Children's Environmental Award program that solicits essays and paintings from children across Japan and invites the winners of the contest and their parents to join the Iriomote Island Ecological Experience Tour.
+Tokio Marine Group promotes an array of environmental awareness and education activities that include Green Lessons that teach elementary school children about global environmental protection while enjoying mangrove-related themes.
+We also hold the Children's Environmental Award program that solicits essays and paintings from children across Japan and recognizes the winners.
 Other activities include holding the Marunouchi Citizens Environmental Forum, a social and environmental awareness seminar.